iterative/mlem.ai/content/docs/gto/get-started-dvc.md

           type: model # you can specify other fields as well
 ```

-You can also specify that while using DVCLive:
+You can also specify that while using DVCLive, which will also add your model to
+the `registry` section in `dvc.yaml`:

 ```py
 # you can pass `name`, `description`, `labels` as well